wkaisertexas/HIP/docs/tutorials/reduction.rst

 8. Prefer warp communication over shared
 ----------------------------------------

-Like we've mentioned in the previous step, communication between local memory is faster than shared.
+As mentioned in the prior step, communication between local memory is faster than shared.
 Instead of relying on it solely at the end of the tree-like reduction, it is possible to turn the tree reduction "inside out" and perform multiple parallel warp reductions in parallel starting with all threads are active, and communicate only their partial results through shared.

 IMAGE OF FINAL ALGO